Meant to Live

+The song was also featured in the UK version of the soundtrack for the film Spider-Man 2.
+In 2023, an orchestral version of the song featuring vocals by singer-songwriter Jon Bellion was released under the title "Meant to Live (Jon Bellion Version)" and included on the reissue The Beautiful Letdown (Our Version).

 Background

 Lyrically, "Meant to Live" was inspired by T. S. Eliot's poem "The Hollow Men".
 Singer/writer Jon Foreman has said, "Maybe the kid in the song is me, hoping that I'm meant for more than arguments and failed attempts to fly.
 Something deep inside of me yearns for the beautiful, the true.
 I want more than what I've been sold; I want to live life."
 According to Foreman, this song was also inspired by U2's "I Still Haven't Found What I'm Looking For".

 This track refers to C.S.
 Lewis's novel Out of the Silent Planet with the lyric "Maybe we're bent and broken."

 It also refers to John Steinbeck's novel Of Mice and Men, in the lyric "Dreaming about Providence and whether mice or men have second tries."